 Shippers: beware!
 Delays, congestion and ocean capacity

-While that may be too soon to call, it’s clear that these are trying times for shippers and brokers that purchase ocean capacity.
-Containers don’t lie — and currently they tell the unvarnished ugly story of the supply chain bottleneck facing importers and a serious congestion in global supply chains, causing massive delays on shipping new consumer goods.
+While that may be too soon to call, it's clear that these are trying times for shippers and brokers that purchase ocean capacity.
+Containers don't lie -- and currently, they tell the unvarnished ugly story of the supply chain bottleneck facing importers and serious congestion in global supply chains, causing massive delays in shipping new consumer goods.

 There are numerous reasons that are delaying shipments around the world, but the main ones are: